vanilla/docs/content/help/sso/jsconnect/index.md

 - Even though your signature string is base64 encoded make sure the actual signature is hex encoded.
 The correct string will be 40 characters consisting of the numbers 0-9 and a-f.
 - The timestamp is a unix timestamp.
 That means it will be an integer and represents the number of seconds since 1 January 1970.
 Most languages have a way of getting this timestamp.

 ## WordPress plugin

 If your site is using WordPress then we make a plugin that allows you to use SSO with your WordPress site.
-It also helps you set up an embedded forum and embedded comments on your site. <a href="https://wordpress.org/plugins/vanilla-forums/" target="_blank">Get the plugin</a>.
+It also helps you set up an embedded forum and embedded comments on your site. <a href="https://wordpress.org/plugins/vanilla-forums/" target="_blank" rel="nofollow noopener">Get the plugin</a>.